xiaoxiae/videos/18-lopt/SCRIPT.md

 However, we've covered them rather superficially and there is a great deal of nuance to each of them.

 For the simplex method, what if $(0, 0)$ isn't a vertex -- how do we start?
-Also, the way we described it, it might run in exponential time or even get stuck in an infinite loop -- how do we fix this?
+Also, the way we described it, the method might run in exponential time and may even get stuck in an infinite loop -- how do we fix this?

 For duality, does every linear program have a dual and if so, how do we create it?
 And once we do, how can we use it in developing fast algorithms?

 And, last but not least, are there classes of ILP problems that can be solved in polynomial time?
-And for those that aren't in such class, can we at least approximate them in polynomial time?
+And for those that aren't in such class, can we at least get approximate solutions in polynomial time?

 I like to think that most topics, linear programming included, can be thought of as an iceberg (in this case a convex one) -- the surface contains simple concepts that everyone can see, but if you dive down, you can discover a whole new world, a part of which we'll explore in the next video.